|

 you can decode the sentence correctly because of your knowledge of letters and

 their sounds.
-So could a child - PROVIDED THAT he knew the relationship between
+But so could a child - PROVIDED THAT the child knew the relationships between

-letters and sounds!
-If the child doesn't know these relationships then he simply
+If the child does not know these relationships then he simply

 cannot decode those words that are 'new', unfamiliar, rare, confused, or 'forgotten'.